George Joseph Smith: Spilsbury enters the case

 When Smith was arrested for the charge of bigamy and suspicion of murder, the pathologist Bernard Spilsbury was asked to determine how the women died.
 Although he was the Home Office pathologist and acted mainly in a consulting capacity, Spilsbury was also available for direct assistance to the police force.

 Margaret Lloyd's body was exhumed, and Spilsbury's first task was to confirm drowning as the cause of death; and if so, whether by accident or by force.
 He confirmed the tiny bruise on the elbow as noted before, as well as two microscopic marks.
 Even the evidence of drowning was not extensive.
 There were no signs of heart or circulatory disease, but the evidence suggested that death was almost instantaneous, as if the victim died of a sudden stroke.
 Poison was also seen as a possibility, and Spilsbury ordered tests on its presence.
 Finally, he proposed to Neil that they run some experiments in the very same bathtub in which Mrs Lloyd died.
 Neil had it set up in the police station.

+A third victim

 Newspaper reports about the "Brides in the Baths" began to appear.
 On 8 February, the chief police officer of Herne Bay, a small seaside resort in Kent, had read the stories, and sent Neil a report of another death which was strikingly similar to the other two.

-A third victim
+A year before Burnham's death in Blackpool, one Henry Williams had rented a house with no bath in 80 High Street, Herne Bay for himself and his wife, Beatrice "Bessie" Mundy, whom he had married in Weymouth, Dorset in 1910.
+After failing to access money she had held in trust he abandoned her for two years.
+When they met by accident on the seafront at Weston-super-Mare in 1912 he convinced her to take him back and go on holiday with him to Herne Bay.